Medicare Cardiac Rehabilitation Coverage

 Medicare will pay for cardiac rehab for up to 36 sessions.
 Typically, a person will participate in rehabilitation sessions two to three times a week for a 12- to 18-week period.

-If a doctor believes a patient can benefit from longer rehabilitation, they can write a “prescription” to attend cardiac rehabilitation for longer than 18 weeks.
+A doctor may recommend that a patient continues rehabilitation for longer than 18 weeks.
 However, Medicare does not typically cover cardiac rehabilitation beyond 72 sessions over the course of 36 weeks.

 Although cardiac rehab has been shown to help patients manage stress and enhance their health, there are still many people with Medicare who don’t participate in cardiac rehab.
-A study from the American Heart Association’s journal found that an estimated 366,000 Medicare participants could have qualified for cardiac rehabilitation in 2016, yet only about 25 percent of Medicare enrollees participated in cardiac rehab. [i]
+A study from the American Heart Association’s journal estimated that 366,000 people on Medicare could have qualified for cardiac rehabilitation in 2016, yet only about 25 percent participated in cardiac rehab programs.

 What Diagnosis Qualifies for Cardiac Rehab?